SamikshaRana28/smart-market-watchlist/README.md

 ## Possible next steps

-- Multiple watchlists per user (switcher/dropdown — schema already
-  supports it, just needs a UI selector)
-- Symbol search/autocomplete when adding a stock, instead of typing the exact ticker
-- Price/score alert thresholds (notify when a symbol crosses a chosen Attention Score)
 - Swap SQLite → Postgres + add a second market-data provider as a fallback for true multi-user scale
+- Real auth (JWT) — schema is already multi-user shaped (`user_id` on every watchlist), so this is additive, not a redesign
+- Sector resolved from a symbol-metadata provider instead of user-entered free text
+- Server-side alerting (email/SMS/push) instead of foreground-only browser notifications, so a threshold crossing is caught even when the tab isn't open

 ## Roadmap